Kochurovskyi/Deep_Neural_Network_Projects/UNet(semantic segmentation)/readme.md

 ### Model Description
 #### U-Net: Convolutional Networks for Biomedical Image Segmentation.
-For our task the experiencely the best option is U-net Architecture of  Convolutional Networks The u-net is convolutional network architecture for fast and precise segmentation of images.
-Up to now it has outperformed the prior best method (a sliding-window convolutional network) on the ISBI challenge for segmentation of neuronal structures in electron microscopic stacks.
+For our task experiencely the best option is U-net Architecture of Convolutional Networks for fast and precise segmentation of images.
+Up to now it has outperformed the prior best method (a sliding-window convolutional for segmentation of neuronal structures in electron microscopic stacks.

 ![UNet Arhc](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/blob/main/UNet(semantic%20segmentation)/misc_items/u-net-architecture.png)